Maximizing Your Solar Panel Warranty Benefits

 1. Solar System Ownership Documents

-2. Research Your Solar Panel Brand
+2. Check Your Solar Panel Manufacturer

-3. Review Your Purchase Documents
+3. Review Your Purchase Documents or Lease Agreements

 How to File a Solar Panel Warranty Claim